ginnox/CanalNetworkDocs/update notes Nov 2021.md

 <img src="https://render.githubusercontent.com/render/math?math=\Tau <= \Tau_{max}">

+See details of this tool in the complete user manual.

 ## Curve handling
 During import of routes, automatic identification and reading of curve data is introduced.